aproli90/aws-lambda-python-starter/README.md

    - `AWS_SECRET_ACCESS_KEY`
    - `AWS_REGION`

+2. The IAM user whose credentials you add to GitHub secrets should have these policies attached:
+   - `AmazonAPIGatewayAdministrator`
+   - `AmazonAPIGatewayInvokeFullAccess`
+   - `AmazonEC2ContainerRegistryFullAccess`
+   - `AmazonS3FullAccess`
+   - `AmazonSNSFullAccess`
+   - `AWSCloudFormationFullAccess`
+   - `AWSLambda_FullAccess`
+   - `CloudWatchEventsFullAccess`
+   - `IAMFullAccess`
+   - `SecretsManagerReadWrite`

-2. Push changes to the main branch to trigger the deployment.
+3. Push changes to the main branch to trigger the deployment.

 ### Custom Deployments via GitHub Actions